Highlights from the Ratings and Financial Report for The GEO Group Inc. (GEO)

-The GEO Group Inc. (NYSE:GEO) went down by -5.50% from its latest closing price compared to the recent 1-year high of $12.34.
-The company’s stock price has collected 11.63% of gains in the last five trading sessions.
+The GEO Group Inc. (NYSE:GEO) went down by -6.88% from its latest closing price compared to the recent 1-year high of $12.32.
+The company’s stock price has collected -6.63% of loss in the last five trading sessions.
 MarketWatch.com reported on 06/21/21 that 16 short-squeeze targets in the stock market, including Canoo, Tootsie Roll and a prison operator

 Is It Worth Investing in The GEO Group Inc. (NYSE :GEO) Right Now?